RowanWally/Flexibleengine-terraform/README.md

-# Flexibleengine Terraform
+# FlexibleEngine Terraform

-How to use Terraform for Flexiblengine:
+How to use Terraform for FlexibleEngine:

        1- Create ECS.
        2- Create VPC and Subnet.